Tuttotorna/OMNIAMIND/README.md

 OMNIAMIND is a non-semantic structural measurement layer for pre-output candidate dynamics.

-Its current v0 state is operational in the analytical branch through:
+Its current v0 / v0.1 state is operational in the analytical branch through:

 formal proxy definitions

 synthetic traces

-deterministic execution stub
+deterministic execution stubs

+internal proxy comparison

 The backend branch is prepared but not yet empirically resolved.

 This repository therefore represents a structurally complete analytical core awaiting real candidate-trace input.